 GLAAS data reveals that less than half the countries that do have specific measures in their national plans actually monitor progress in extending service provision to low-income consumers.

-National governments simply are not investing enough and investments from International Finance Institutions in urban WASH utilities, typically large scale capital works, are poorly targeted with limited priority given to service extension into low-income areas.
+Many national governments are not investing enough and investments from International Finance Institutions in urban WASH utilities, typically large scale capital works, are frequently poorly targeted with limited priority being given to the extension of services into low-income areas.
 As a result such large-scale financing often fails to achieve pro-poor outcomes.
-Meanwhile, NGO investments are not of sufficient scale to bridge the gap and are often made on a project-by-project, short term basis without sufficient connection to existing service providers.
+Meanwhile, NGO investments are rarely of sufficient scale to bridge the gap and are often made on a project-by-project, short term basis without sufficient connection to existing service providers.

 To achieve lasting improvements in the provision of water and sanitation services will therefore require consideration of the whole sector; the financing requirements; the political and social challenges; and, not least, the ability of urban WASH service providers to be able to improve significantly their capacity to deliver services at scale.

-In terms of public health / hygiene promotion, global data about hygiene status in urban context is generally poor and mainly focused in practices such as handwashing and toilet use.
-In general, it is accepted that for handwashing (with soap and after visiting the toilet), the practice is far from universal, ranging from values of 3 to 40 per cent (Curtis, Danquah, and Aunger 2007).
-Global indicators on toilet coverage from the 2015 JMP report show a notable progress in urban areas (82 per cent of the global urban population, and 51 per cent of the rural population, uses improved sanitation facilities).
+In terms of public health / hygiene promotion, global data about hygiene status in urban contexts is generally poor and mainly focused in practices such as handwashing and toilet use.
+In general, it is accepted that for handwashing (with soap and after visiting the toilet and before preparing food), the practice is far from universal, ranging from values of 3 to 40 per cent of the population (Curtis, Danquah, and Aunger 2007).
+Global indicators on toilet coverage from the 2015 JMP report shows a notable progress in urban areas (82 per cent of the global urban population, and 51 per cent of the rural population, uses improved sanitation facilities).
 Despite that progress, the 20% of remaining urban population living in informal settlements and practicing open defecation or using unhygienic toilets (such as shallow pits or flying toilets) pose a considerable health threat.

-Urban population, generally exposed to a rapid flow of health and hygiene information through multiple communication channels, might be better informed than rural population in terms of the benefits of handwashing and toilet use.
-But knowledge is no guarantee that individuals will wash their hands or will use a toilet.
+Urban populations, generally exposed to a rapid flow of health and hygiene information through multiple communication channels, might be better informed than rural populations in terms of the benefits of handwashing and toilet use.
+However knowledge is no guarantee that individuals will wash their hands or will use a toilet.
 A large number of studies, including the vast grey literature in the sector, show there is an enormous gap between what people know and what people practice, even when they have access to the means to perform the practice (water, soap, toilet).

-The failure showed by large toilet construction programmes along the last 20 years in developing countries, some of them targeting extensive urban areas, indicates that the practice of using a toilet is triggered by motivational factors associated to need of privacy, security and most of the time social status, rather than just health gains or access to the facility per se.
-This is particularly relevant in urban context where different competing priorities within the city dwellings may push key hygiene-related decisions and related health benefits into the background.
+The failure showed by many large toilet construction programmes during the last 20 years in developing countries, some of them targeting extensive urban areas, indicates that the practice of using a toilet is triggered by motivational factors associated with the need for privacy, security and most frequently social status, rather than just health gains or access to the facility itself.
+This is particularly relevant in urban contexts where competing priorities within city households may push key hygiene-related decisions and related health benefits into the background.

-Recognition of RC/RC’s strengths and advantages
+5. Recognition of RC/RC’s NSs strength’s and advantages

-Through a process of consultation with a range of NSs, IFRC and some external stakeholders the following notable strengths and advantages were identified that RC/RC can build on in order to develop its role further in urban WASH.
+Through a process of consultation with a range of NSs, IFRC and some external stakeholders the following notable strength’s and advantages were identified that RC/RC can build on in order to develop its role further in urban WASH.

-Strengths that have been attributed to many of the national societies and the wider movement due to its position and structure are that:
+Strength’s that have been attributed to many of the national societies and the wider movement due to its position and structure are that:

 As an auxiliary to governments in many locations this provides it with privileged access to government and ministries.